 Local council requirements for school property projects

-As project manager, you're responsible for getting any necessary consents and certificates for the school property project you're managing.
-Local council requirements may include:
+As the appointed project manager, you are responsible for obtaining any necessary consents and certificates for the school property project.

 - building consent

 Even if you think the project will not require consents, always check with the council.
 The council will not accept ignorance as an excuse if any construction on a site is carried out without the necessary consents.

 When building work could affect the environment, the project may need an outline plan of works or a resource consent under the Resource Management Act 1991.
 After the Board has approved the project designs, apply to the local council for any relevant consents.
 Any processing fees are part of the project budget.

 Schools are generally located on land that has been designated by the Minister of Education for education purposes.
 If the provisions of a designation are being used for a school property project, then an outline plan of works may be required under of the Resource Management Act 1991.

 If a site is not designated, then district resource consents from the council may be required for the project.

 Depending on the scale of the works and the activities proposed, resource consents may be required from the regional council or to ensure compliance with a national environmental standards.
 Examples of national environmental standards include the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 and the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011.

 Visit the Ministry for the Environment website for more information on consents under the Resource Management Act 1991.